Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 This test was designed in the following way:

-- First the application starts in the initial state, `Project Idle`;
+- The application starts in the initial state, `Project Idle`;
-- Then the user triggers the `Time Today Double Left Click` event and therefore the program transits to the `Time Today Edition`;
+- Then the user triggers the `Time Today Double Left Click` event and, therefore, the program transits to the `Time Today Edition`;
-- Once more, the user tries to trigger the `Time Today Double Left Click`, which implies that user must perform a double click in the `Time Today` field once more;
+- Once more, the user tries to trigger the `Time Today Double Left Click`, which implies that the user must perform a double click in the `Time Today` field once more;
-- It's expected that the application doesn't respond to the command remaining in the same state, since, giving the context, this is the most intuitive alternative.
+- It's expected that the application doesn't respond to the command remaining in the same state, since this is the most intuitive alternative in this context.

 The test passes with success.

 ## 3. Delete Project

 As mentioned before, JTimeSched's main goal is to allow users to track the time of their projects.
 As well as creating a project, to manage the software the user also must be able to delete the projects.